Realistic Foliage Pack2 “Trees”

 Materials:

-There are a total of 3 Master Materials and 26 Material Instances for the core content of the asset pack.
+There are a total of 3 Master Materials and 26 Material

-1 Master Material for all the trees, 1 Master Material for the final Cross-Hatched planar LOD’s and 1 generic Master Material for the plant pots.
+for the final Cross-Hatched planar LOD’s and 1 generic Master Material for the

 Special Material Parameters, "Sub-Color":